vitercik/120notes/chapter5.md

 The **expected value** or mean of $ X $, $ \mathbb{E}[X] $, is $ \frac{1}{\lambda} $, which represents the average time between events.
 The **variance** of $ X $, $ \text{Var}(X) $, is $ \frac{1}{\lambda^2} $, indicating the spread or variability of the time intervals between events.

 The **exponential distribution** is unique in that it possesses a property known as **memorylessness**.
-This means that, regardless of how much time has already passed, the likelihood of an event occurring in the future remains the same.
-In other words, if you've been waiting for an event to happen for several hours, this wait time doesn't make the event more imminent; it still has the same probability of occurring in the next hour as it did at the start.

-Mathematically, for a random variable $ X $ that follows an exponential distribution with rate parameter $ \lambda $, this memoryless property can be expressed as:
+As {cite}`Blitzstein19:Introduction` puts it, this property says that "even if you've waited for hours or days without success, the success isn't any more likely to arrive soon.
+In fact, you might as well have just started waiting 10 seconds ago."
+Mathematically, for a random variable $ X $ that follows an exponential distribution, this memoryless property can be expressed as:

 \begin{equation*}
 \mathbb{P}[X \geq s + t \mid X \geq s] = \mathbb{P}[X \geq t].